-A glass master's degree that enables you to dive deeper into your examination of glass as you develop your artistic expression through research, experimentation, and in-depth critiques.
+A glass degree that enables you to dive deeper into your examination of glass as you develop your artistic expression through research, experimentation, and in-depth critiques.

 Students learn how to cut, grind, polish, blast and cast glass.
 Skills are refined through experimentation with and exploring function, sculpture, and glass in architectural design.
 Students are encouraged to utilize creativity and to conceptualize the development of their work.
 Students develop their creative imagination and technical invention, develop knowledge of process and command of skills, and appreciation of the crafts and related arts.